daddydave/scratchpad/README.md

 #Scratchpad

-Where monkeying around with foobar examples becomes part of my permanent file
+Where monkeying around with foobar examples becomes part of my permanent file.